doctrine-extensions/DoctrineExtensions/doc/translatable.md

 In some cases if there are thousands of records or even more.. we would like to have a single table for translations of this Entity in order to increase the performance on translation loading speed.
-This example will show how to specify a diferent Entity for your translations by extending the mapped superclass.
+This example will show how to specify a different Entity for your translations by extending the mapped superclass.

 ArticleTranslation Entity: